blurgyy/dt/docs/config/key-references.md

 Global item renaming rules.

 Rules defined here will be prepended to renaming rules of each group.
-For full explanation and usage, see [Features Manipulation](/features/03-filename-manipulating).
+For full explanation and usage, see [Filename Manipulation](/features/03-filename-manipulating).

 ## Local Groups